denkuppens/HomeAssistant/Vasco D150 Compact Ventilation/readme.md

 # How does it work?

 It uses an ESP32 micro controller and an RS485 adapter which is connected to the VASCO D150 controller.
-The ESP32 runs an EspHome program that converts the MODBUS registers to sensors and controls.
+The ESP32 runs an EspHome program that converts the MODBUS registers to sensors and controls in Home Assistant as shown in the screenshot above.

 # Installation